KenKundert/nestedtext/doc/basic_syntax.rst

 A dictionary item is a single key value pair.
 A dictionary is all adjacent dictionary items in which the keys all begin at the same level of indentation.
+There are several different ways to specify dictionaries.

 In the first form, the key and value are separated with a colon (``:``) followed by either a space or a newline.
-The key must be a string and must not contain newline characters, leading or trailing spaces, or the ``:␣`` character sequence.
+The key must be a string and must not contain newline characters, leading spaces, or the ``:␣`` character sequence.
 Any spaces between the key and the colon are ignored.

 The value of this dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all